 For undergraduate students admitted to the accelerated degree programs, all graduate courses count toward the undergraduate degree up to the maximum number of graduate credits allowed for the particular program, as specified elsewhere in this publication.
 Such students will still be considered undergraduates for purposes of tuition calculation, financial aid status and other administrative purposes through the end of their senior (fourth) year.
 After receiving the bachelor's degree and enrolling in graduate school, the student’s status code will be changed from undergraduate to graduate, and all financial and academic policies for graduate students will then take precedence.

 Registration periods are controlled and maintained by the Office of Financial Aid and Student Records, which includes Registrar Services.
 Permission to register on days other than those designated must be obtained from the vice provost and dean.
 Students registering later than the regular registration dates are charged a late registration fee.
 Students ordinarily are not admitted to any regular classes after the first two weeks of class.

-All delinquencies and enrollment blocks (e.g., compliance with New York State Health Department requirements) must also be resolved before students may register.
+All delinquencies and enrollment blocks (e.g., compliance with New York State Department of Health requirements) must also be resolved before students may register.

-Students may add a course or change course sections only during the first two weeks of class and may drop a course without a grade being recorded during the first two weeks of class.
+Students may add a course, change course sections or drop a course without a grade being recorded only during the first two weeks of class.
 Deadlines are published by the Office of Financial Aid and Student Records.
 Students making changes in course enrollments (registrations) after the add/drop deadlines are assessed a late fee for each transaction.